tyrneh/options-implied-probability/TECHNICAL_README.md

 3. Using B-spline, we fit a curve-of-best-fit onto the resulting IVs over the full range of strike prices[^3].
 Thus, we have extracted a continuous model from discrete IV observations - this is called the volatility smile
 4. From the volatility smile, we use the same pricing model to convert IVs back to prices.
 Thus, we arrive at a continuous curve of options prices along the full range of strike prices
 5. From the continuous price curve, we use numerical differentiation to get the first derivative of prices.
 Then we numerically differentiate again to get the second derivative of prices.
 The second derivative of prices multiplied by a discount factor $\exp^{r*\uptau}$, results in the probability density function [^4]
-6. We can fit a KDE onto the resulting PDF, which in some cases will improve edge-behavior at very high or very low prices.
-This is specified by the argument `fit_kernal_pdf`
-7. Once we have the PDF, we can calculate the CDF
+6. Once we have the PDF, we can calculate the CDF

 [^1]: We chose to use last price instead of calculating the mid-price given the bid-ask spread.
 This is because Yahoo Finance, a common source for options chain data, often lacks bid-ask data.
 See for example [Apple options](https://finance.yahoo.com/quote/AAPL/options/)
 [^2]: We convert from price-space to IV-space, and then back to price-space as described in step 4.
 See this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/) for a breakdown of why we do this double conversion